A cure for unfair competition in open source

 This article is focused on open source governance models, but there is more to growing and sustaining open source projects.
 Top of mind is the need for open source projects to become more diverse and inclusive of underrepresented groups.

-Second, I understand that the idea of systematizing open source contributions won’t appeal to everyone.
+Second, I understand that the idea of systematising open source contributions won’t appeal to everyone.
 Some may argue that the suggestions I’m making go against the altruistic nature of open source.
 I agree.

 However, I’m also looking at open source sustainability challenges from the vantage point of running both an open source project (Drupal) and an open source business (Acquia).

 I’m not implying that every community needs to change their governance model, but simply offering suggestions for communities that operate with some level of commercial sponsorship, or communities that struggle with issues of long-term sustainability.

 Defining open source makers and takers

 Makers.
 Some companies are born out of open source, and as a result believe deeply and invest significantly in their respective communities.
-With their help, open source has revolutionized software for the benefit of many.
+With their help, open source has revolutionised software for the benefit of many.
 Let’s call these types of companies Makers.

 As the name implies, Makers help make open source projects; from investing in code to helping with marketing, growing the community of contributors, and much more.
 There are usually one or more Makers behind the success of large open source projects.

-For example, MongoDB helps make MongoDB, Red Hat helps make Linux, and Acquia (along with many other companies) helps make Drupal.
+For example, MongoDB helps make MongoDB, Red Hat helps make Linux and Acquia (along with many other companies) helps make Drupal.

 Our definition of a Maker assumes intentional and meaningful contributions and excludes those whose only contributions are unintentional or sporadic.

 For example, a public cloud company like Amazon can provide a lot of credibility to an open source project by offering it as a service.
 The resulting value of this contribution can be substantial.
 However, that doesn’t make Amazon a Maker in our definition.

-I use the term Makers to refer to anyone who purposely and meaningfully invests in the maintenance of open source software, i.e. by making engineering investments, writing documentation, fixing bugs, organizing events, and more.
+I use the term Makers to refer to anyone who purposely and meaningfully invests in the maintenance of open source software, i.e. by making engineering investments, writing documentation, fixing bugs, organising events, and more.

 Takers.
-Now that open source adoption is widespread, lots of companies, from technology startups to technology giants, monetize open source projects without contributing back to those projects.
+Now that open source adoption is widespread, lots of companies, from technology startups to technology giants, monetise open source projects without contributing back to those projects.
 Let’s call them Takers.

 I understand and respect that some companies can give more than others, and that many might not be able to give back at all.
 Maybe one day, when they can, they’ll contribute.
 We limit the label of Takers to companies that have the means to give back, but choose not to.

-Organizations can be both Takers and Makers at the same time.
-For example, Acquia, my company, is a Maker of Drupal, but a Taker of Varnish Cache.
+Organisations can be both Takers and Makers at the same time.
+For example, Acquia, my company, is a maker of Drupal, but a taker of Varnish Cache.
 We use Varnish Cache extensively but we don’t contribute to its development.

-In part 2 of this article, I will focus on how Takers hurt Makers in open source, as well as how the “prisoner’s dilemma” affects the behavior of Takers.
+In part 2 of this article, I will focus on how Takers hurt Makers in open source, as well as how the “prisoner’s dilemma” affects the behaviour of Takers.

 A version of this post appeared on Dries Buytaert’s personal blog, Dri.es.